Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 Savannah River Street

-Pro Tip: Taking a Savannah Riverboat Cruise is a great way to get acquainted with the city on your weekend trip to Savannah, GA!
-In addition to the popular sightseeing cruises, visitors can enjoy a brunch, lunch or dinner cruise.
-Get the details!
+Pro Tip: Taking a Savannah Riverboat Cruise is a great way to get acquainted with the city!
+In addition to the popular Savannah sightseeing cruises, you can enjoy a brunch, lunch or dinner cruise.

 Savannah Craft Beer

-By now, you have probably worked up a thirst – and there is no better way to quench it than with a cold beer from a Savannah craft brewery.
+By now, you have probably worked up a thirst.
+There may be no better way to quench it than with a cold beer from a Savannah craft brewery.

-The nearby Service Brewing Company is a veteran owned brewery and has a good range of craft brews on tap and a cool space to drink them in.
-Visitors who prefer to wet their whistle with spirits should check out Ghost Coast Distillery, where they offer distillery tours and cocktail flights.
+Service Brewing Company is a veteran owned brewery and has a good range of craft beer on tap in a cool space.

 Dinner at Treylor Park

-Chic-yet-unpretentious, Treylor Park is a hip and fun spot for dinner on your trip to Savannah.
-The eclectic ‘Trailer Park’ menu features items like PB&J Chicken Wings, their signature loaded Waffle Fry Nachos and Chicken and Pancake Tacos that are served with chili aioli and strawberry salsa.
-For drinks, they feature an inventive cocktail list, classic bottled beer and local craft beer in cans and on draft.
+Chic-yet-unpretentious, Treylor Park is a super spot for an evening meal.
+The eclectic menu features items like PB&J Chicken Wings, their signature loaded Waffle Fry Nachos and Chicken and Pancake Tacos.

 Savannah Haunted Ghost Tour